Why Companies Block Recruiter Calls and Emails

 Blocking recruiter access to diverse talent does real damage to the advancement of their careers.
 The primarily white and male leadership has not paused long enough to consider the financial harm that controlling access to better opportunities does.

 That harm is not to be underestimated.
 Frequently, the opportunities that I represent are once-in-a-lifetime, career-making, wealth-creating roles.
-There are times when compensation is in the millions and where the equity compensation holds the potential to make the executive a billionaire — as in three commas.
+There are times when compensation is in the millions and when the equity compensation holds the potential to make the executive a billionaire — as in three commas.
 Yes, in the technology industry in which we specialize, three commas are actually a thing.

 The Hypocrisy of Blocking Recruiters

 The same companies that block the recruitment of their employees often have hoards of talent acquisition professionals actively poaching from competitors, partners, and even clients.
 That’s because companies have to recruit talent to grow.
-With all that recruiter outreach, gifted executives and engineers soon realize that they’re in demand and many leverage their market value to earn what they are worth.
+With all that recruiter outreach, gifted executives and engineers soon realize that they’re in demand, and many leverage their market value to earn what they are worth.
 Poaching candidates from a competitor is common practice — a longstanding game of cat and mouse.
 Target companies hide the mice as a defensive move.
 To win, poaching companies simply offer more cheese.

 I recruit top-performing executives and technologists into pretty extraordinary opportunities because clients require leaders of that caliber.
-The candidates are considered the best-of-the-best because they earned it.
+The candidates are considered the best of the best because they earned it.
 Most got there by working harder and longer than their peers — clocking more hours the same way Michael Jordan put in more time practicing.

 So from where I sit, it just isn’t fair or right to punish deserving leaders by holding them back.
-You wouldn’t want someone doing that to a loved one, so why actively fend off approaches by recruiters in an effort that may very well be crushing dreams.
+You wouldn’t want someone doing that to a loved one, so why actively fend off approaches by recruiters in an effort that may very well be crushing dreams?

 The simple truth is if you are an employer-of-choice that recruits the right executives and technologists and treats them well, for the most part, they will stay.
 They stick around not simply for the job, but for the work environment, the corporate culture, the scope of the role, and the opportunities to thrive.